Your on-call shouldn't be

 If your team runs a 24/7 NOC or on-call rotation, you already know the pattern.
 Your L1 spends the night clicking acknowledge instead of fixing anything.
 Your seniors get paged for the same outage from four monitoring tools.
 By morning, nobody trusts the pager.

-/ year of L1 work for a 4-engineer NOC team in India — most of it spent triaging duplicates.
+/ year burn rate for a 4-engineer NOC team — most of it spent triaging duplicates.

 6–8 min